troykinsella/ansible-concourse/README.md

 * `concourse_garden_config_path`: Optional.
   Normally, only `concourse_garden_config` needs to be defined.
 * `concourse_worker_options`: Optional.
 Other non-managed options to pass to `concourse`.
+* `concourse_worker_env`: Optional.
+A hash of environment variables made available to the `concourse worker` process.
 * `concourse_manage_work_volume`: Optional.
 Default: "no".
 Activate management of the work volume.
 * `concourse_work_volume_device`: Required when `concourse_manage_work_volume` is "yes".
 The device to mount as the work volume.
 * `concourse_work_volume_fs_type`: Optional.
 The filesystem type of the work volume.
 By default, this is calculated to be `btrfs` or `ext4` based on the value of `concourse_baggageclaim_driver`.